sr99622/playqt/README.md

 The program will respond to the same commands as ffplay from the prompt.
 Click the play button to start playback.
-The Engage Filter check box will not work for you unless you configure Tools->Model Options with a valid model weights file etc.
+The Engage Filter check box will not work for you unless you configure Tools->Filters darknet with a valid model weights file etc.

 Darknet model code was compiled from a fork of AlexeyAB/darknet